-Mid-term review: driven by a collective effort, the University Innovation Hub charts its course for 2026–2028
+Midterm Review: Driven by a collective effort, the University Innovation Hub is charting its course for 2026–2028

-To translate research findings into innovations that benefit the greatest number of people: this is the goal of the Montpellier PUI launched as part of the France 2030 and accredited in 2023, which is now taking stock of its initial progress.
-Having laid the groundwork for a strategic hub dedicated to Montpellier’s entire innovation ecosystem, it now aims to take the next step by expanding its initiatives and strengthening its regional impact.
+To translate research findings into innovations that benefit as many people as possible: that is the goal of the Montpellier PUI , launched as part of the France 2030 and accredited in 2023, is now taking stock of its initial progress.
+Having laid the groundwork for a central hub dedicated to Montpellier’s entire innovation ecosystem, it now aims to take the next step by expanding its activities and strengthening its regional impact.

 Following its launch phase, the University Innovation Hub (PUI) is moving into its acceleration phase.
 Led by the University of Montpellier, the PUI set out to build connections among various innovation stakeholders, foster public-private partnerships, and ultimately address the challenges of today’s society through innovative solutions.
-At the halfway point, the goal is clear: to transform an already high-performing scientific ecosystem into a true integrated innovation hub that is accessible to businesses and attractive on a national and international scale.
+At the halfway point, the goal is clear: to transform an already high-performing scientific ecosystem into a true integrated innovation hub that is accessible to businesses and attractive on both the national and international stages.

 In Montpellier, the PUI draws on a scientific community of exceptional depth and diversity.
-With its 14 founding members—key players in the region’s research and innovation ecosystem—the PUI brings together a community of nearly 5,000 scientists dedicated to the three pillars of “feeding, healing, and protecting,” which over the years have become the site’s “signature.”
-Agriculture, environment and biodiversity, biology and health, chemistry, mathematics, computer science, physics and systems, as well as social sciences, constitute the five major scientific clusters of a site characterized by its interdisciplinarity and its ability to produce high-impact innovations.
+With its 14 founding members—key players in the region’s research and innovation ecosystem—the PUI brings together a community of nearly 5,000 scientists dedicated in particular to the three pillars—feeding, healing, and protecting—which over the years have become the site’s “hallmark.”
+Agriculture, environment, and biodiversity; biology and health; chemistry; mathematics; computer science; physics and systems; and the social sciences constitute the five major scientific clusters of a site characterized by its interdisciplinary approach and its ability to produce high-impact innovations.

-In this context, the PUI serves as a single point of entry for innovation, enabling the coordination of existing initiatives and making them more accessible to socio-economic partners.
+In this context, the PUI serves as a single point of entry for innovation, making it possible to coordinate existing initiatives and increase their visibility among socio-economic partners.

 Initiatives to Foster Innovation

-Over the years, numerous tools have been deployed to transform ideas developed within the labs themselves into economically viable projects.
+Over the years, numerous tools have been deployed to transform ideas conceived within the labs themselves into economically viable projects.
 Among the flagship initiatives, the Montpellier Innovation Booster (BIM) has established itself as a true springboard for emerging innovations.
 Between October 2022 and December 2025, through four annual sessions, the BIM and its team of about fifteen coaches identified and supported nearly 71 participants in bringing their ideas to fruition.
-As a result, 33 projects were the lucky recipients of grants ranging from 20,000 to 30,000 euros, totaling 1.03 million euros in investment.
-To date, 11 startups have been created thanks to this boost, three more are expected to launch in 2026, and 19 projects are currently in the pre-maturation or maturation phase within SATT AxLR (technology transfer accelerator).
+As a result, 33 projects were the lucky recipients of grants ranging from 20,000 to 30,000 euros, representing a total investment of 1.03 million euros.
+To date, 11 startups have been launched thanks to this much-needed boost; three more are expected to launch in 2026; and 19 projects are currently in the pre-maturation or maturation phase within SATT AxLR (a technology transfer accelerator).

-Designed to foster collaboration between public research and the socio-economic sector, the Companies and Campus initiative reflects this same dynamism.
+Designed to foster collaboration between public research and the socio-economic sector, the Companies and Campus initiative reflects this same sense of dynamism.
 Over the period, this program funded 35 partnerships between scientists and companies.
 With a 48% success rate, Companies and Campus invested a total of 1.1 million euros and generated a remarkable return, as partner companies contributed 1.1 million euros in cash to the laboratories.
-On average, each project thus received a budget of 43,000 euros.
+On average, each project received 43,000 euros in funding.
 These collaborations led to the creation of 12 funded positions within the projects (postdocs, engineers, and work-study students), mobilized 85 private-sector jobs, and supported 9 CIFRE contracts.

 Designed to strengthen skills in innovation and research commercialization, the Capacity Building program trains staff involved in supporting and developing innovative projects.
 Since 2023, more than 400 participants have already benefited from these training sessions to develop their expertise in this field.